Skip to content

 /**

 * updateSceneTitle - Main entry point.
-Reads the current slide title,
+Attempts each method and writes

 */